kalrasachin/apijam/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 # Use case

-You have a requirement to create a reverse proxy for taking requests from the Internet and forward them to an existing service.
-You have decided to follow a design first approach & built a reusable component, a specification which can be used to build API Proxies, generate API documentation, generate API test cases using OpenAPI Specification format.
+You have a requirement to create a reverse proxy for accepting requests from the Internet and forward them to an existing service.
+You have decided to follow an API design first approach & built a reusable component, a specification which can be used to build API Proxies, generate API documentation, generate API test cases using OpenAPI Specification format.
 You would like to generate an Apigee API Proxy by using the OpenAPI Specification (Swagger) instead of building the API Proxy from scratch.

 # How can Apigee Edge help?